-Parabens are a type of preservative used in beauty and hair care products.
+Parabens are a type of preservative used in beauty and hair products.
 They were first introduced in the 1950’s, to prolong the shelf life of cosmetics.
 They are also used to prevent the growth of mould and bacteria.

 Sodium lauryl sulfate and sodium laureth sulfate